nescampos/svmivacy/global.md

 ## Overview

-Design and build a high-performance, privacy-focused decentralized exchange (DEX) on the SOON blockchain.
+SVMivacy is a high-performance, privacy-focused decentralized exchange (DEX) on the SOON blockchain.
 Leverage SVM’s speed and Rust’s strengths in concurrency, safety, and performance to create a secure, scalable, and user-friendly platform.

 ## Objectives